-- 1028.
+- 1140.
+South Africa has the necessary domestic legal basis to exchange information spontaneously.
+South Africa notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 1141.
+South Africa has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention") and (ii) bilateral agreements in force with 69 jurisdictions.2 - 1142.
+During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported. - 1143.
 In the prior years' peer review reports, it was determined that South Africa's process for the completion and exchange of templates were sufficient to meet the minimum standard.
-With respect to past rulings, no further action was required from South Africa.
-South Africa's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 1029.
-South Africa has international agreements permitting spontaneous exchange of information, including being a party to the (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention") and (ii) bilateral agreements in force with 69 jurisdictions.2 - 1030.
-As South Africa was not required to exchange any information on rulings for the year in review and no data on the timeliness of exchanges can be reported. - 1031.
+With respect to past rulings, no further action was required.
+South Africa's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 1144.
 South Africa has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
 South Africa has met all of the ToR for the exchange of information process and no recommendations are made.

-C. Statistics (ToR IV)
+Statistics (ToR IV.D)

-1032.
+1145.
 As no rulings were issued, no statistics can be reported.

-D. Matters related to intellectual property regimes (ToR I.4.1.3)
+Matters related to intellectual property regimes (ToR I.A.1.3)

-1033.
-South Africa does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[1]) were imposed.
+1146.
+South Africa does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[2]) were imposed.